spookylukey/net.learnscripture.webviewapp/README.rst

   * Links internal to the LearnScripture.net site are loaded within the WebView

-  * External http links are loaded in a separate activity (to show the address bar etc and to make use of any existing sessions the user may have on other sites in their normal browser)
+  * External http links are loaded in a separate activity (to show the address bar etc. and to make use of any existing sessions the user may have on other sites in their normal browser)

   * mailto links handled correctly